rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 - Defining a Person data class with properties without the need to specify a body.
 - Declaring read-only properties (name and age) with the val keyword Providing default values for arguments
-- Explicit work with nullable values (Int?) in the type system, avoiding the "Billion Dollar Mistake" of NullPointerExceptions
+- Explicit work with nullable values (Int?) in the type system, avoiding the "Billion-Dollar Mistake" of NullPointerExceptions
 - Top-level function definitions without the need of nesting them inside classes
 - Named arguments when invoking functions and constructors Using trailing commas
 - Using collection operations with lambda expressions